Pinetree-Lee/starter-hugo-academic/content/publication/one-dimensional-model-of-manifold-microchannel-heat-sinks-prediction-of-thermal-performance-and-flow-non-uniformity/index.md

 ---
-title: "One-dimensional model of manifold microchannel heat sinks: Prediction of thermal performance and flow non-uniformity"
+title: "One-dimensional model of manifold microchannels for embedded cooling: Prediction of thermal performance and flow non-uniformity"
 publication_types:
   - "3"